 If the item is listed on their dashboard, I will make a beeline to apply as a tester.
 Naturally, I get the product that I want, and often it comes some decent discount.
 But the most gratifying part about this is that I can even cancel the purchase if the performance of the product or service is not satisfactory.

 Taking Surveys and Making Money

-Of course, not all surveys are equal, and your compensation will often be subject to certain factors.
+Of course, not all surveys are equal, and how you get paid will often be subject to certain factors.

-In general, you will get paid more if a survey takes a longer time to complete will pay better.
-And if a particular survey calls for some specific expertise or skills (such as engineering knowledge), you can expect it to pay nicely, in comparison to a survey that is more generic in nature, which could be undertaken by simply anyone.
+In general, you will get paid more if a survey takes a longer time to complete.
+And you will get paid nicely if a particular survey calls for some specific expertise or skills (such as engineering knowledge), in comparison to a survey that is more generic in nature, which could be undertaken by simply anyone.

 The following classifications apply to Vindale’s surveys:

 Evaluations – $5 – $75

 This is simply a product/services trial in a mask.
 The exercise would extract your serious and honest opinions upon the expiry of the evaluation.
 Your compensation would have 2 components, the first one deals with the cost of the ’s/service’s, and the second one is to reimburse you on your time spent evaluating the product or service.
 Invariably, this represents the best-paid task among their offerings.

 Surveys – $1 – $5